IBS in Men: Why It's Underdiagnosed (and What to Do)

 Book the appointment and use the Rome IV criteria.
 Recurrent abdominal pain at least one day per week for the last three months, associated with two or more of: related to defecation, change in frequency of stool, change in form of stool.
 Write out your symptom pattern before you go.
 The how to talk to your doctor about IBS post has a full script.

 Ask for the baseline workup.
 Celiac serology, CBC, CRP, fecal calprotectin if available.
-If you have red-flag symptoms (rectal bleeding, unexplained weight loss, nocturnal diarrhea, family history of colorectal cancer or IBD), push for a colonoscopy.
-If you're 45 or older, you should be up to date on average-risk colorectal cancer screening anyway.
+With red-flag symptoms (rectal bleeding, unexplained weight loss, nocturnal diarrhea, family history of colorectal cancer or IBD), push for a colonoscopy.
+Men 45 or older should be up to date on average-risk colorectal cancer screening anyway.
 The 2021 ACG guideline lays out the appropriate IBS workup and explicitly supports a positive diagnostic strategy rather than endless rule-out testing.

 Start the low-FODMAP elimination.
 The Halmos 2014 trial and later work consistently show a majority of IBS patients get meaningful symptom reduction on low-FODMAP, with most summaries landing the responder rate in the 50 to 70% range.
 It works regardless of sex.
-The elimination phase guide walks through the full protocol, and what are FODMAPs is the orientation piece if you're new.
+The elimination phase guide walks through the full protocol, and what are FODMAPs is the orientation piece for anyone new.

 Take bloating seriously.
 Chronic bloating in men gets waved off as "getting older" or "beer gut" regularly, and occasionally that dismissal is covering something real.
 The why bloating won't go away post walks through the causes worth ruling in and ruling out.